vitotai/SugarDropper/README.md

 D10  | DT of K040 |
 D11  | SW of K040 |
 D12  | Buzzer |
+A1   | Indicator of primary doser |
+A2   | Indicator of secondary doser |
 A4   | SDA of LCD |
 A5   | SCL of LCD |